Queen’s grandchildren to hold vigil at her coffin with Duke of Sussex in uniform

 Charles concluded his tour of the home nations on Friday, starting his day with a visit to Wales, after trips to Northern Ireland and Scotland in recent days.

-Meanwhile, thousands of people continue to queue to see the Queen’s coffin laying in state, with some facing more than a day in line.
+Meanwhile, thousands of people continue to queue to see the Queen’s coffin lying in state, with some facing more than a day in line.

-As of 5am on Saturday, the Department for Digital, Culture, Media & Sport’s lying in state queue tracker said lines were expected to last for “at least 24 hours”, after stretching out to 25 hours earlier in the morning.
+Early on Saturday morning, the Department for Digital, Culture, Media & Sport’s queue tracker warned people not to travel to join the back of the queue, but it changed the guidance at 8am saying the line had reached Southwark Park with wait times “at least 24 hours”.

 Those inside Westminster Hall were briefly shocked on Friday night when a man was arrested after moving out of the queue to approach the Queen’s coffin.